Scoring your Credit - How's your FICO?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Raising your FICO score
+Know your FICO score

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Got a Question?